Creative Mapping

 5. CAREER ECOSYSTEM MAP

-Permaculture starts with deep observation.
-If your life were a landscape, this is the flyover where we get an idea of what areas are healthy and abundant, and which ones need support and regenerative design.
+Permaculture relies on deep observation.
+If your life were a landscape, this is the flyover where you’ll get a detailed idea of what areas are healthy and abundant, and which ones need support and regenerative design.
+You’ll use this dynamic map as the dashboard for your ongoing career design practice.

 further curriculum